ryanwinchester/slack_elixir/README.md

   end
 ```

-## Potential Roadmap (Things that may or may not be added)
+## Journey to v1.0 (Things that may or may not be added)

 PRs welcome!

 - [x] **Socket Mode** for events
 - [x] Web API POST requests
-- [ ] Web API GET requests
+- [x] Web API GET requests
-- [ ] Message Server per channel (rate-limited to 1 message per second per channel).
+- [x] Message Server per channel (rate-limited to 1 message per second per channel).